djhaskin987/degasolv/docs/command-reference.rst

     resolve-locations \
     [...]

-The config file may be a URL or a filepath.
+As of version 1.3.0, The config file may be a URL or a filepath.
 Both HTTP and HTTPS URLs are supported.
 If the config file is ``-`` (the hyphen character), degasolv will read standard input instead of any specific file or URL.

 Using Multiple Configuration Files
 ##################################